PRIVACY POLICY

 19. Newsletter

 19.1 With the following information we inform you about the contents of our newsletter as well as the registration, dispatch and statistical evaluation procedures as well as your right of objection.
-By subscribing to our newsletter, you agree to receive it and the procedures described.
+By subscribing to our newsletter you agree to receive it and to the procedures described.

-19.2 Content of the newsletter: We send e-mails and other (electronic) notifications with advertising information (hereinafter "newsletter") only with your consent or on the basis of legal permission.
+19.2 Content of the newsletter: We only send emails and other (electronic) notifications with advertising information (hereinafter "newsletter") with your consent or on the basis of legal permission.
 If the contents of the newsletter are specifically described when registering for the newsletter, they are decisive for the consent.
-Our newsletter also contains information about our products, offers, campaigns and our company.
+In addition, our newsletters contain information about our products, offers, promotions and our company.

-19.3 Logging double opt-in and changes: Registration for our newsletter takes place in a so-called double opt-in procedure.
-This means that after registration you will receive an e-mail asking you to confirm your registration.
-This confirmation is necessary so that nobody can register with someone else's e-mail address.
-The registrations for the newsletter are logged in order to be able to prove the registration process in accordance with the legal requirements.
-This includes storing the time of registration and confirmation as well as the IP address.
+19.3 Logging of double opt-in and changes: Registration for our newsletter is carried out using a so-called double opt-in process.
+This means that after registration you will receive an email asking you to confirm your registration.
+This confirmation is necessary so that no one can register using someone else's email address.
+Registrations for the newsletter are logged in order to be able to prove the registration process in accordance with legal requirements.
+This includes storing the time of registration and confirmation, as well as the IP address.
 Changes to your data stored by the shipping service provider are also logged.

-19.4 Dispatch service provider: The newsletter is dispatched by rapidmail GmbH Wentzingerstraße 21, 79106 Freiburg im Breisgau, hereinafter referred to as “dispatch service provider”.
+19.4 Shipping service provider: The newsletter is sent by rapidmail GmbH Wentzingerstraße 21, 79106 Freiburg im Breisgau, hereinafter referred to as the “shipping service provider”.

 19.6 Use of rapidmail

 Description and purpose: We use rapidmail to send newsletters.
-The provider is rapidmail GmbH, Wentzingerstrasse, 21, 79106 Freiburg, Germany.
-With rapidmail, among other things, the dispatch of newsletters is organized and analyzed.
-The data you enter for the purpose of subscribing to the newsletter will be stored on the rapidmail servers in Germany.
-If you do not want an analysis by rapidmail, you must unsubscribe from the newsletter.
-For this purpose, we provide a corresponding link in every newsletter message.
+The provider is rapidmail GmbH, Wentzingerstraße, 21, 79106 Freiburg, Germany.
+Rapidmail is used, among other things, to organize and analyze the sending of newsletters.
+The data you enter for the purpose of subscribing to the newsletter is stored on rapidmail's servers in Germany.
+If you do not want rapidmail to analyze your newsletter, you must unsubscribe from the newsletter.
+We provide a link for this in every newsletter message.
 You can also unsubscribe from the newsletter directly on the website.
-For the purpose of analysis, the e-mails sent with rapidmail contain a so-called tracking pixel, which connects to the rapidmail servers when the e-mail is opened.
-In this way it can be determined whether a newsletter message has been opened.
-Furthermore, with the help of rapidmail, we can determine whether and which links in the newsletter message are clicked on.
-All links in the e-mail are so-called tracking links, with which your clicks can be counted.
+For the purpose of analysis, emails sent with rapidmail contain a so-called tracking pixel that connects to rapidmail's servers when the email is opened.
+This makes it possible to determine whether a newsletter message has been opened.
+Rapidmail also helps us determine whether and which links in the newsletter message are clicked.
+All links in the email are so-called tracking links, which can be used to count your clicks.

-Legal basis: The legal basis for data processing is Article 6 (1) (a) GDPR.
+Legal basis: The legal basis for data processing is Art.
+6 (1) lit. a) GDPR.

 Recipient: The recipient of the data is rapidmail GmbH.

-Transmission to third countries: The data will not be transmitted to third countries.
+Transfer to third countries: The data will not be transferred to third countries.

-Duration: The data stored by you as part of the consent for the purpose of the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted both from our servers and from the servers of rapidmail after you have canceled the newsletter.
-Data stored by us for other purposes (e.g. e-mail addresses for the members' area) remain unaffected.
+Duration: The data you have stored with us as part of your consent for the purpose of the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted from both our servers and the rapidmail servers after you unsubscribe from the newsletter.
+Data that we have stored for other purposes (e.g. email addresses for the members area) remain unaffected.

-Revocation option: You have the option to revoke your consent to data processing at any time with effect for the future.
+Possibility of revocation: You have the option of revoking your consent to data processing at any time with effect for the future.
 The legality of the data processing operations that have already taken place remains unaffected by the revocation.

-Further data protection information: For more information, see rapidmail's data security information at: https://www.rapidmail.de/datensicherheit.
-You can find out more about the rapidmail analysis functions from the following link: https://www.rapidmail.de/wissen-und-hilfe
+Further data protection information: For more information, please see rapidmail's data security information at: https://www.rapidmail.de/datensicherheit.
+For more information on rapidmail's analysis functions, please see the following link: https://www.rapidmail.de/wissen-und-hilfe

-20.1 Within our online offer, we use content or service offers from third-party providers on the basis of our legitimate interests (interest in the analysis, optimization and economic operation of our online offer within the meaning of Art.
+20.1 We use content or service offers from third parties within our online offering on the basis of our legitimate interests (interest in the analysis, optimization and economic operation of our online offering within the meaning of Art.
 6 Para.
-1 lit. f DS-GVO).
-This means that we include content and services from third-party providers, such as videos or fonts (hereinafter collectively referred to as "content").
-The prerequisite for this is that the third-party providers perceive your IP address, since they would not be able to send the content to your browser without the IP address.
+1 lit. f GDPR).
+This means that we integrate content and services from third parties, such as videos or fonts (hereinafter referred to uniformly as "content").
+The prerequisite for this is that the third-party providers perceive your IP address, since without the IP address they would not be able to send the content to your browser.
 The IP address is therefore required for the display of content.
 Third-party providers can also use so-called pixel tags (invisible graphics, also known as "web beacons") for statistical or marketing purposes.
 "Pixel tags" can be used to evaluate information such as visitor traffic on the website.
-The pseudonymous information can also be stored in cookies on your device and contain, among other things, technical information about the browser and operating system, referring websites, visiting times and other information on the use of our online offer, as well as being linked to such information from other sources.
+The pseudonymous information may also be stored in cookies on your device and may contain, among other things, technical information about the browser and operating system, referring websites, time of visit and other information about the use of our online offering, as well as be linked to such information from other sources.

-20.2 In the following presentation we have compiled an overview of third-party providers together with the content they offer and the links to their data protection declarations, which may contain further information on the processing of data and information on the objection.
+20.2 In the following presentation we have compiled an overview of third-party providers along with the content they offer and links to their privacy policies, which may contain further information on the processing of data and information on objection.
 Please note that we have listed other third-party providers in our cookie policy.

 - Payment services provided by TeleCash GmbH & Co.
 KG